Maintenance & Products

 This product also works and safe for windows, interior, and trims.

 CARPRO RELOAD - is a product we suggest to use about every 6 washes.
 It will help assist prolong the life of a Ceramic coated vehicle.
+It's a great added topper on Ceramic Coated cars that will not counteract with our Ceramic Coating.

 Directions: After washing vehicle, shake the spray bottle.
 Spray Carpro reload when the vehicle is cool to the touch.
 Never wash your vehicle out in direct sunlight or when the panels are extremely hot.